odoo-dev/odoo/doc/howtos/rdtraining/03_newapp.rst

 Here is a quick video showing the workflow of the module.

-Hopfully, this topic will be written soon :-): video showing features
+Hopfully, this video will be recorded soon :-)

 Prepare the addon directory
 ===========================